AymanArefin/financial-research-agent/README.md

 # Financial Research Agent

-An AI-powered financial research assistant that gives you real-time market data, financial statements, and news — all in a single conversational interface.
+An AI-powered financial research assistant inspired by https://github.com/virattt/dexter that gives you real-time market data, financial statements, and news — all in a single conversational interface.
 Built on Cloudflare Workers with the Agents SDK, it orchestrates multi-step tool calls across Yahoo Finance, Financial Modeling Prep, and Cloudflare Browser Rendering to answer complex equity, crypto, and macro questions.

 ![Financial Research Agent](./npm-agents-banner.svg)